Darin at the Copa

-Darin at the Copa is Bobby Darin's fourth album and third straight top-ten charting LP in the US.
-It debuted on 17 October 1960, peaked at number 9 and remained in the LP chart for 38 weeks.
+Darin at the Copa is Bobby Darin's fourth album and third straight top-ten charting LP in the US. it debuted on the Billboard Best Selling LPs chart in the issue dated October 17, 1960, and remained on the chart for 38 weeks, peaking at number nine.
+It also debuted on the Cashbox albums chart in the issue dated August 27, 1960, and remained on the chart for a total of 49 weeks, peaking at number six.
 The album was recorded live at the Copacabana nightclub in New York.

 Reception

 Music critic John Bush wrote in his Allmusic review "A complete entertainer, Darin only occasionally concentrates on the business of singing, making Darin at the Copa the type of concert work that rarely succeeds as a purely aural recording.
 Bobby Darin is obviously performing, not just singing, and listeners are often left out during his countless jokes and vocal asides—each of which get enormous responses from the original audience.
 The music is solid and Darin does his finger-popping best, but he walks a thin line between swinging and an outrageous parody of same... listening decades later, it's difficult to avoid the wish he'd played this date just a bit more straight."